Quiz on The Rise and Fall of the Roman Empire

 Ans. (b)

-The Romans spread which one of the following idea/ideas in Europe?
+Which one of the following ideas/ideas did the Romans spread in Europe?

 (a) Universal Law